-Not only can you attract talent from anywhere in the world (taking professional standards and rules into account), but you can also win business anywhere in the world, again taking professional standards and rules into account.
-Your firm doesn’t have to do the work though – you’ll be able to find key partners on the ground to collaborate with in order to offer your clients the best service.
-This international aspect was once the preserve of the big firms, but is now open to the small to medium sized practices out there who have the vision to grow globally.
+Not only can you attract talent from anywhere in the world (taking professional standards and rules into account).
+But you can also win business anywhere in the world, again taking professional standards and rules into account.
+Your firm doesn’t have to do the work though.
+You’ll be able to find key partners on the ground to collaborate with in order to offer your clients the best service.
+This international aspect was once the preserve of the big firms.
+But it’s now open to the small to medium-sized practices out there who have the vision to grow globally.

 I’ve saved the biggest challenge until last.
-Sticking your head in the sand and hoping the world will slow down is no longer and option.
-The single biggest factor in the failure to succeed in any business in any sector is the habit of pretending everything is ok and saying things like ‘we’ve got this far doing it like this, why should we change now?’
+Sticking your head in the sand and hoping the world will slow down is no longer an option.
+The single biggest factor in the failure to succeed in any business in any sector is the habit of pretending everything is ok.
+Saying things like ‘we’ve got this far doing it like this, why should we change now?’

 It’s not getting slower, it’s getting faster.

 2020 has taught us that every business on the planet has to be flexible, adaptable and resilient.
-These attributes are grounded in the culture, the fabric, the very DNA of the business and supported by a clear set of behavioural standards and systems which support those behaviours.
+These attributes are grounded in the culture, the fabric, the very DNA of the business.
+They are supported by a clear set of behavioural standards and systems which support those behaviours.

 Book a free confidential discovery call with Rebecca Bonnington to learn more about how Tricres can support the sustainable growth of you professional services business in the 21st Century without having to wear t-shirts, jeans and sit on bean bags.